PepScribe

 No controlled human clinical trials have compared oral versus injected BPC-157 efficacy.
 Animal studies have shown effects from both routes in rodent models, but whether this translates to comparable human bioavailability is unknown.
 Claims of equivalent efficacy for oral BPC-157 circulating online are not supported by human clinical evidence.

-Is BPC-157 legal to purchase in the United States?
+What is the regulatory status of BPC-157 in the United States?

 What are the safety risks of unregulated BPC-157 capsules?